zachrussell12/coaster-connections/development-history.md

 # May 21st, 2025

 - **Decision 1:** Fixed error in backend puzzle creation logic causing it to find no viable coasters for a category even on the first category.

+# May 30th, 2025

+- **Decision 1:** Fixed the path issue causing the link preview images to not show up.
+Vite uses different pathing than the vanilla Create React App used to use.